moveit/moveit_middleware_benchmark/docs/scenarios/basic_service_client_benchmark.md

 ## How To Run Basic Service Client Benchmark

 Firstly, source your ros version.
-It's suggested to test with rolling version of ROS.
+It's suggested to test with rolling version of ROS 2.

 For instance, to test with rmw_zenoh, start to zenoh router using following command in the terminal.
 ```sh